neoforged/Documentation/docs/misc/gametest.md

 1. A structure, or template, is loaded holding the scene on which the interaction or behavior is tested.
 1. An environment for the test to run in.
 1. A registered function to run the logic.
-If a sucessful state is reached, then the test succeeds.
+If a successful state is reached, then the test succeeds.
 Otherwise, the test fails and the result is stored within a lectern adjacent to the scene.
 1. A test instance to link the other three objects together.

 ## The Test Data